Markers

 Rules in pairs, as shown above, are always identical.

-Engine Configuration for Marker usage
+Engine configuration for marker usage

 The long-term goal is to eliminate the need for markers in rule definitions completely.
 However, for some models built with older Jedox versions, it can still be required to calculate with the Marker-based rule engines.
 As described in the Rule Engines article Jedox In-Memory Database Server provides a way to configure engines and control individual features.
 This also allows the calculation of rules to be enforced in "legacy" fashion, using the older default Marker engine: